Unbounded field operators in categorical extensions of conformal nets: Introduction

-Using methods (a) and (b), we are able to prove the following main result.
-See section \ref{lb68} for more details.
+By saying that $\mc Y(w^{(i)},z)$ is \textbf{energy-bounded}, we mean roughly that there exists $n\in\mbb N$ such that the smeared intertwining operator $\mc Y(w^{(i)},\wtd f)$ is bounded by $L_0^n$ for each $\wtd f$.
+(See section \ref{lb69} for details.)
+If $\mc Y(w^{{(i)}},z)$ is energy-bounded for each vector $w^{(i)}$, we say that $\mc Y$ is an energy-bounded intertwining operator.
+We say that $V$ is strongly energy-bounded if the vertex operators associated to all unitary $V$-modules are energy-bounded.
+We say that $V$ is strongly unitary if each $V$-module admits a unitary structure.
+The following main theorem of this article implies theorem \ref{lb94}.

-\begin{thmn}[Main theorem] Let $V$ be a strongly unitary and strongly energy-bounded simple regular VOA.\footnote{By strongly unitary, we mean that $V$ is unitary, and any $V$-module admits a unitary structure.
-By strongly energy-bounded, we mean that the vertex operator of any unitary $V$-module is energy bounded.} Assume that $V$ is strongly local.
+\begin{thmn}[Main theorem] Let $V$ satisfy condition \ref{cd2} of section \ref{lb87}, which is equivalent to the following: Let $V$ be a strongly unitary and strongly energy-bounded simple regular VOA.
+Assume that $V$ is strongly local.
 Assume that $\mc F^V$ is a set of irreducible unitary $V$-modules tensor-generating the category $\RepV$ of $V$-modules.
-Suppose that for each $W_i\in\mc F$ there is a non-zero quasi-primary vector $w^{(i)}_0\in W_i$ such that for any intertwining operator $\mc Y_\alpha$ with charge space $W_i$, $\mc Y_\alpha(w^{(i)}_0,z)$ is energy-bounded and satisfies the strong intertwining property.
+Suppose that for each $W_i\in\mc F$ there is a non-zero quasi-primary vector $w^{(i)}_0\in W_i$ such that for any unitary intertwining operator $\mc Y$ with charge space $W_i$, $\mc Y(w^{(i)}_0,z)$ is energy-bounded and satisfies the strong intertwining property.
 Then the following are true.

 (1) The category $\RepuV$ of unitary $V$-modules is a unitary modular tensor category (Thm. \ref{lb51}).